-- Quality Control (QC) -It is part of quality management focused on fulfilling quality requirements.
-(ISO 9000) - Quality Management System (QMS) For the purpose of this guidance document, the term means the claimed compliance with ISO 13485 or its equivalent of the part the management system with regard to quality. - Regulatory Authority- It is a government agency or other entity that exercises a legal right to control the use or sale of medical devices within its jurisdiction, and may take enforcement action to ensure that medical devices marketed within its jurisdiction comply with legal requirements.
-(AHWP/-WG2-WG8/F002:2014 - Risk Management is a systematic application of management policies, procedures and practices to the tasks of analysing, evaluating, controlling and monitoring risk (ISO 14971:2019 Medical devices -- Application of risk management to medical devices) - Facility means a site that is substantially involved in the manufacture or design and storage of a medical device - Recognition The acceptance of the regulatory decision of another regulator or other trusted institution.
+- 214 Regulatory Authority (RA) - It is a government agency or other entity that exercises a legal right - to control the use or sale of medical devices within its jurisdiction, and may take enforcement action to ensure that medical devices marketed within its jurisdiction comply with legal requirements. - 217 (AHWP/-WG2-WG8/F002:2014) - Risk Management - is a systematic application of management policies, procedures and practices to the tasks of analysing, evaluating, controlling and monitoring risk.
+(ISO 14971:2019 Medical devices - Application of risk management to medical devices) - Facility means a site that is substantially involved in the manufacture or design and storage of a medical device. - Recognition The acceptance of the regulatory decision of another regulator or other trusted institution.
 Recognition should be based on evidence of conformity that the regulatory requirements of the reference health authority is sufficient to meet the regulatory requirements of the relying authority.
 Recognition may be unilateral or mutual and may, in the latter case, be the subject of a mutual recognition agreement. - Reliance The act whereby the National Regulatory Authority (NRA) (defined as Regulatory Authority in this document) in one jurisdiction may take into account and give significant weight to assessments performed by another NRA or trusted institution, or to any other authoritative information in reaching its own decision.
 The relying authority remains independent, responsible and accountable regarding the decisions taken, even when it relies on the decisions and information of others.
-(WHO definition Good reliance practices in regulatory decision-making: high-level principles and recommendations) - Reference Agency /Reference regulatory authority A supranational, national or regional authority or a trusted authority such as WHO prequalification (WHO PQ) whose regulatory decisions and/or regulatory work products are relied upon by another regulatory authority to inform its own regulatory decisions.
-(WHO definition Good reliance practices in regulatory decision making: high-level principles and recommendations) - Significant Change2 means a change that could reasonably be expected to affect the safety and/or performance/effectiveness of a medical device. - System A medical device system comprises of a number of medical devices/IVD medical devices and/or accessories that are: from the same product owner/manufacturer, intended to be used in combination to achieve a common intended purpose, compatible when used as a system and sold under a single system name or the labelling, IFU, brochures or catalogues for each constituent component indicates that the constituent component is intended to be used together or for use with the system (Singapore- Medical Device Guidance- GN-12-1 - Guidance on Grouping of Medical Devices for Product Registration - General Grouping Criteria) - 251
+(WHO definition - Good reliance practices in regulatory decision-making: high-level principles and recommendations) - Reference Agency /Reference regulatory authority A supranational, national or regional authority or a trusted authority such as WHO prequalification (WHO PQ) whose regulatory decisions and/or regulatory work products are relied upon by another regulatory authority to inform its own regulatory decisions.
+(WHO definition - Good reliance practices in regulatory decision-making: high-level principles and recommendations) - Significant Change2 Means any change that could reasonably be expected to affect the safety and/or performance/effectiveness of a medical device or its conformity with the essential - 242 principles. - 243 System - A medical device system comprises of a number of medical devices and/or accessories 244 that are: from the same product owner/manufacturer, intended to be used in combination to achieve 245 a common intended purpose, compatible when used as a system and sold under a single system 246 name or the labelling, IFU, brochures or catalogues for each constituent component indicates that 247 the constituent component is intended to be used together or for use with the system.
+(Singapore -248 Medical Device Guidance - GN-12-1-R2.1 - Guidance on Grouping of Medical Devices for Product 249 Registration - General Grouping Criteria, Medical Device Guidance- GN-12-2- Guidance on 250 Grouping of Medical Devices for Product Registration - Device Specific Grouping Criteria) - 251